deeepwin/lego-cnn/README.md

 The goal of this project is to correctly classify 14 different types of LEGO bricks in an image with an accuracy of >95% mAP.
 This is an object detection task.
 Each image has multiple LEGO's, up to 22 per image.
 The neural network is trained on *synthetically* generated LEGO images using Blender.
 The detection on the other hand is on real LEGO images taken by camera.

-The project uses a MASK R-CNN network architecture and is based on this code [Mask R-CNN](https://github.com/matterport/Mask_RCNN).
+The project uses a Mask R-CNN network architecture and is based on this code [Mask R-CNN](https://github.com/matterport/Mask_RCNN).
 Other network architectures have been tested, such as Retinanet.
 Also, adding LSTM layers have been tested.
 However, the results are similar to the bare MASK R-CNN network architecture.

 ## Project Status